 A not-for-profit social enterprise, NNEdPro develops educational models to improve nutrition in health systems and conducts training courses and research studies.

-Professor Sumantra (Shumone) Ray is the Founding Chair and Executive Director.
+Professor Sumantra (Shumone) Ray is the Founding Chair, Chief Executive and Executive Director at NNEdPro.
 He holds a fractional appointment with Ulster University as Professor of Global Nutrition, Health and Disease in the School of Biomedical Sciences as well as being part of the inaugural teaching team in the Ulster Medical School.
-He has also been cross appointed as Director of Research in Food Security, health and Society at the University of Cambridge School of Humanities and Social Sciences.
+He has also been cross appointed as Director of Research in Food Security, Health and Society at the University of Cambridge School of Humanities and Social Sciences; and ; Bye-Fellow in Human, Social & Political Sciences (Hon), Fitzwilliam College – University of Cambridge.

 The role of NNEdPro

 NNEdPro is also the co-owner of the peer-reviewed journal BMJ Nutrition, Prevention & Health.
 NNEdPro offers a global network that provides mentoring and career opportunities through their International Academy of Nutrition Educators (IANE) membership scheme.

 Annually NNEdPro provides world class nutrition education at their summer school where recipients receive an accredited foundation certificate whilst having the opportunity to network and immerse with some of the best educators in their field, this event is followed up by the International Summit which brings together a consortium of like-minded people and organisations that understand the importance of nutrition education.

-The NNEdPro Global Centre and NICHE at Ulster university work with strategic partners to advance nutrition and health without borders.
+The NNEdPro Global Institute and NICHE at Ulster university work with strategic partners to advance nutrition and health without borders.

 NNEdPro’ s Nutrition and Vascular Studies Platform (originally established in 2011 in the Medical Research Council Elsie Widdowson Laboratory) was officially transferred to the Nutrition Innovation Centre for Food and Health (NICHE) at Ulster in 2019.